 Demand for places differs from course to course and for Law, past performance at GCSE and / or AS level is taken into account when deciding whether or not to make conditional offers.
-For last year’s entry, we started making offers to applicants with 6A grades at GCSE or ABB at AS-level, however at the end of the application cycle, the final threshold was a minimum of 1A and 5B grades at GCSE and BBC or average to BBC at AS-level or BBB or average BBB at AS-level.
+For last year’s entry, we started making offers to applicants with 2A and 4B grades at GCSE or ABB at AS-level, however at the end of the application cycle, the final threshold was a minimum average of 5B grades with 1A grade in profile at GCSE or average BBB at AS-level.
 Please note that this changes from year to year depending on the demand for places.
-The Selector also checks that any specific entry requirements in terms of GCSE and/or A-level subjects (in this case A-level Spanish) can be fulfilled.
+The Selector also checks that any specific entry requirements in terms of GCSE and/or A-level subjects (in this case A-Level Spanish) can be fulfilled.
 Where applicants do not cash-in AS-level examinations results at the end of year 13 (Year 12 England and Wales), it is helpful if the equivalent grades are given in the personal statement or academic reference, since this will speed up the decision-making process.

 GCSE English Language grade C is also required.

 Offers are normally made on the basis of 3 A-levels.
 The offer for repeat applicants is set in terms of 3 A-Levels only and is normally the same as that asked from the first time applicants.
 Grades may be held from the previous year; however repeat applicants must have obtained a minimum of BBC at A-Level in first attempt.